Numose/moov-technical-interview/README.md

   * What does `value is object` do?

-  * Can you spot any issues with out implementation?
+  * Please list any issues you see with this code.
 </details>

 <details>